We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Bonds and Interest Rates

-Safe bonds typically increase in price during poor economic conditions given central banks will look to lower interest rates to lower borrowing rates across the economy to get credit flowing again.
-Holding all else equal, this lifts the prices of bonds.
+Safe bonds typically increase in price during poor economic conditions, as central banks may lower interest rates to reduce borrowing costs across the economy and get credit flowing again.
+Holding all else equal, this tends to lift bond prices.

-Higher interest rates, holding all else equal, will raise the price of bonds.
-For the same $1,000, 3% yield bond, if the raising of interest rates – either via a central bank decision, from inflation, a greater supply of the same security or associated/competing securities entering the market, or from a flight to other assets – brought the interest rate up to 4%, the new price of the bond would be $750 ($30/.04).
+Higher interest rates, holding all else equal, will lower the price of bonds.
+For the same 10-year, $1,000, 3% yield bond, if interest rates rose to 4% – whether from a decision from a central bank, rising inflation, a rise in supply of the same or competing securities, or a flight to other assets – the bond’s price would fall to roughly $919.